Eschatologue/CM_wiki/docs/spells/description/core/level-6.md

 - When you hit a target with a weapon attack, that target takes an extra 2d12 force damage.
 - You have proficiency with all armour, shields, simple weapons, and martial weapons.
 - You have proficiency in Strength and Constitution saving throws.
-- You can attack twice, instead of once, when you take the Attack action on your turn.
+- You can attack twice, instead of once, when you take the **:rsc-a: Attack**{ .rsc } action on your turn.
 You ignore this benefit if you already have a feature, like Extra Attack, that gives you extra attacks.

 Immediately after the spell ends, you must succeed on a DC 15 Constitution saving throw or suffer one level of exhaustion.